ahmedkaludi/easy-table-of-contents/README.txt

 4. Activate the plugin on the Plugins admin page.

 == Changelog ==
+= 2.0.39 11/30/2022 =
+* BUG: Toggle Icons going to opposite side when rtl option settings used #348
+* BUG: Newsletter subscribe form is not popping up during plugin activation. #344
+* BUG: Causing CLS issues #339
+* BUG: Unable to access Divi module when Sticky Toggle is enable. #309
+* BUG: When the name of the Open Button Text in sticky toggle is long, the sticky toggle is not working on mobile devices. #294

 = 2.0.38 11/21/2022 =
 * BUG: Deactivate Feedback Form need to be filtered #345
 * NEW: BFCM internal offer #342